vishu-tyagi/Big-Data-with-BigQuery/README.md

 #### Build the container
 ```
 make build

 ```

 #### Extract raw data and ingest into BigQuery
 ```
-make extract-load-bigquery \
+make extract-load-bigquery bucket=bq_bucket schema=bq_dataset
-    bucket=bq_bucket \
-    schema=bq_schema

 ```

 Example usage
 ```
-make extract-load-bigquery \
+make extract-load-bigquery bucket=nyc_taxi_bucket schema=staging
-    bucket=nyc_taxi_bucket \
-    schema=staging

 ```
-will first dump raw data into google cloud bucket `nyc_taxi_bucket`, then it will read the raw data from this bucket and ingest the table into BigQuery schema `staging`.
+will first dump raw data into google cloud bucket `nyc_taxi_bucket`, then it will read the raw data from this bucket and ingest it into BigQuery dataset `staging`.

 #### Extract raw data and ingest into Postgres